 Jason Ellis, son of Denny and Pam (Dearwester) Ellis, grew up in Batavia, Ohio and graduated from Glen Este High School in Withamsville, Ohio in 1998.
 He entered Cumberland College and played catcher for their baseball team.
 In 2013 he still held the college’s career records for batting average (.389), hits (246), doubles (60), home runs (34), runs batted in (183), and games played (186).
 He was signed by the Cincinnati Reds and played for their minor league in Sarasota, Florida and Billings, Montana.
-During 2005, he left the Reds organization “to make a difference” and in 2006 joined the Bardstown Police Department as a Police Officer in 2006.
+During 2005, he left the Reds organization “to make a difference.”

+Jason joined the joined the Bardstown Police Department as a Police Officer in 2006.
 In less than three years, Officer Ellis received Governor’s Awards for Impaired Driving Enforcement in 2007 and 2008 and was awarded Officer of the Year in 2008.
 He also became the Department’s only canine officer in 2008 when he partnered up with a German Shepard, Figo.
 He further served his community as a youth baseball coach.

 At 1:59 a.m. on May 25, 2013, after a late arrest and having put his prisoner in the Bardstown jail, Officer Ellis secured his tour of duty on second shift and headed home to Bloomfield.
-He did not have his canine partner with him at the time and was operating a pool car.
+He did not have Figo with him at the time and was operating a pool car.
 As such, he did not have a camera mounted on the dash.

 Soon afterwards, a woman drove her Toyota off the highway and up to the patrol car.
 She stopped and waited.
 At 2:36 a.m., Chad Monroe, a distillery worker, came up behind the Corolla, got out, spoke to the woman, and then went to help the officer pick up limbs.
 When he saw Officer Ellis on the ground in a pool of blood, he ran back and told the driver of the Corolla to call the police and then went back to render whatever aid he could.
 At 2:40 a.m., the woman entered Officer Ellis’s cruiser and called for help on his radio, reporting that the officer had been involved in an accident and she though he was dead.